 This program is seeking candidates, preferably (but not exclusively) women of color or those not identifying as women of color, but who choose to serve in communities of color.
-Candidates must be pursuing pathway 3 and may apply to the program if there is a vacancy.
+Candidates must be pursuing pathway 3, reside in the Kansas City metropolitan area (or be willing to temporarily relocate to the Kansas City area), and may apply to the program if there is a vacancy.
 Interns may work out their schedule with their mentors but must be willing to serve at least 2 eight hour shifts per month.
 Hours will be served in our breastfeeding clinic and may include clinic visits, home visits, as well as shifts served with our hospital partner, North Kansas City Hospital.
 Interns are free to utilize other clinical settings in addition to our program to complete their hours.

 Lactation Consultant Mentorship Program

 To apply for the Lactation Consultant Mentorship Program please send your resume along with a brief summary of why you would like join the Mentorship Program at Uzazi Village to Mariah at firstname.lastname@example.org

 If you any questions about the program or your application please email or call Mariah at 913-486-8568 or email@example.com

 3) Read the assigned readings